 3. Gastroparesis

 If the muscles in your stomach don’t function correctly, you may have gastroparesis.
-Often the result of damage to your vegas nerve, gastroparesis can be caused by diabetes, anorexia orbulimia, an infection, some medications, abdominal surgery or Parkinson’s disease.
-In addition to heartburn, you may experience bloating, lack of appetite, fluctuating blood sugar levels and weight loss.
+Often the result of damage to your vegas nerve, gastroparesis can be caused by diabetes, anorexia or bulimia, an infection, some medications, abdominal surgery, or Parkinson’s disease.
+In addition to heartburn, you may experience bloating, lack of appetite, fluctuating blood sugar levels, and weight loss.

 Our doctors rely on upper endoscopy to rule out other causes of the condition.
 A gastric-emptying study can help him verify gastroparesis, which to date has no cure.
 Instead, you’ll receive lifestyle counseling to change your diet, although medications may help as well.